ravjohal/buildmyaichatbot/PRODUCTION_INDEXING_DIAGNOSTICS.md

 # Production Indexing Diagnostics & Fixes

+## ✅ **FIXED** - Playwright Browser Installation (Nov 3, 2025)

+**Issue:** Playwright browsers were not installed in production, causing all website crawling to fail.

+**Solution:** Updated `build.sh` to run `npx playwright install chromium --with-deps` as part of the build process.
+This ensures Chromium is available for website crawling in production.

+---

 ## 🔍 Problem Summary

 Indexing was not working in production, with jobs appearing to run indefinitely with no console output.